Rez79Kh/Rez79Kh/README.md

-### Hi there, I'm RezaKharazminia 👋 , a mobile application developer.
+### Hi there, I'm RezaKharazminia 👋 , a software developer.
 - 👨‍💻 Studying Computer Engineering
 - ⚡ Interested so much in mobile application development